sara-sabr/ITStrategy/Strategies/ITVision.md

 ESDC is using project management to coordinate large changes across the enterprise where investments are aligned strategically with the direction of the GC-wide enterprise architecture.

-Enterprise Architecture and peer reviews (e.g. Enterprise Architecture Review Boards) are done by specialists in their fields, that can provide advise on technology choices, data management, and cyber security investments decisions.
+Enterprise Architecture and peer reviews (e.g. Enterprise Architecture Review Boards) are done by specialists in their fields, that can provide advice on technology choices, data management, and cyber security investments decisions.

 ESDC enables and promotes innovation in order to keep up with the fast pace of technology changes.
 This is achieved by: